Hurricane Attorneys in Wilmington, NC

 Have a Hurricane-Related Issue in North Carolina?
 Call Our Legal Team

 On the Atlantic coast, hurricane season begins in June and runs through November, with the worst storms occurring between August and October.

-The center of Tropical Storm Florence may have passed the Carolinas, but days of record-breaking rain have caused widespread flooding.
+The center of Hurricane Florence may have passed the Carolinas, but days of record-breaking rain have caused widespread flooding.
 Wilmington’s roads are all submerged, and there is no way into and out of the city as of yet.
 So far in North Carolina, 17 people have been killed, and thousands of people have lost their homes.

 While there’s nothing you can do to prevent a hurricane from forming or hitting land, you can take action to protect your family and property.
 Here are helpful resources and tips from Rhine Law Firm, P.C.
 Please call our North Carolina hurricane attorneys if you have any legal questions about recovering from your insurer after a storm, at (866) 772-9960.